Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #30 LEGOLAND Discovery Center

 The 2-story play area is a place for fun and building – but there is so much more to see and do.
 Visitors can watch shows at the 4D cinema, build LEGO racers, take exciting rides and meet their favorite LEGO characters.
-It’s best to get tickets in advance!
+Get tickets early!

-Home to 8 incredibly fun Phoenix, AZ things to do, Arizona Boardwalk is a family destination designed to inspire, entertain and educate.
+Home to 8 incredibly fun Phoenix, AZ things to do, the Boardwalk is a family destination designed to inspire, entertain and educate.

-Top attractions at Arizona Boardwalk are the OdySea Aquarium and Butterfly Wonderland.
-Pangaea Land of Dinosaurs is a big hit with the little ones, while Museum of Illusions and the UFO Experience are fun things to do in Phoenix with teenagers.
+Top attractions are the OdySea Aquarium and Butterfly Wonderland.
+Pangaea Land of Dinosaurs is a big hit with the little ones, while Museum of Illusions and the UFO Experience are fun things to do with teenagers.

 #32 Golfland Sunsplash Waterpark